AndrewKnotts/ModelsOfCompSimulator/README.md

 # ModelsOfCompSimulator
-A simulator for different models of computation.
+A simulator for different models of computation: specifically DFA, NFA, PDA, and Turing Machine models.

 # Project Structure
 This project was built using React on top of JavaScript.
 It operates simply as a web application, and there is no need for a database backend.
 Within our file structure, you can see that there is a folder titled `src` that contains all of our working files.
 Within `src` exists two important folders: `pages` and `components`.